 Board of Trustees

-The university’s board of trustees (formally the Yale Corporation) is Yale’s governing and policy-making body.
-The trustees act as fiduciaries to ensure that the university’s academic and administrative leadership are guided by sound policies and practices, with adequate resources, to further Yale’s mission.
-The trustees are attentive to balancing the needs of today’s faculty, students, alumni, and staff with those of future generations.
+As fiduciaries, the trustees ensure that Yale’s academic and administrative leadership are guided by sound policies and practices, and equipped with adequate resources, to further Yale’s mission.
+In this work, they balance the needs of today’s faculty, students, alumni, and staff with those of future generations.

 The Corporation has sixteen trustees: ten appointed successor trustees, each limited to two six-year terms; and six elected alumni fellows, chosen by alumni for staggered six-year terms.
 Successor trustees and alumni fellows carry the same responsibilities and duties.
 The president of the university is a member of and chairs the board.
 In addition, the governor and lieutenant governor of Connecticut are board members ex officio.
 The Corporation has thirteen standing committees with responsibilities outlined in the by-laws.